 Also, the dissociation constant(Ka) value for HCN is 6.2 × 10-10, which’s really low for qualifying as a strong acid.

 ⇒ Ka >> 1 (Strong acid)

 I hope you strongly capture the concept of the HCN acidic strength.

 What is the conjugate base of HCN acid?

-Conjugate acid is an acid that formed when the parent base compound gains one proton and the conjugate base is a base that formed when the parent acid compound loses one proton.
+Conjugate acid is an acid that is formed when the parent base compound gains one proton and the conjugate base is a base that is formed when the parent acid compound loses one proton.

 ∴ The conjugate base of HCN is CN–.